 For one, the hiking trails will be less crowded.
 You may even have them to yourself.
 Waterfalls will also be flowing more intensely than usual on a rainy hike.

 As an Amazon Associate I earn from qualifying purchases.
 If you click and purchase, I receive a commission at no cost to you.

 The smell of the rain in the woods is incredible, too.
 The whole experience can be peaceful and serene.
 However, a rainy day hike does require extra planning.

 In this article, we’re covering how to stay safe, dry and warm while hiking in the rain.
 You’ll also learn what to wear, how to select a trail and how to stay safe.

 Is it Safe to Hike in the Rain?

-Hiking in wet weather can be safe if you take extra care and caution.
-There are more precautions to take in order to safely hike in the rain.
+Hiking in a little rain can be safe if you take extra care and caution.
+There are more precautions to take in order to stay safe on rainy day hikes.

 Obviously, everything is wet when it’s raining.
 This also means that everything is slippery.
 Not just moss-covered rocks, but everything on the hiking trail.

 The mud on the trail is slippery, the grass is slippery, the rocks and roots are slippery.
 Dead leaves that have fallen onto the trail can be especially slippery.